arvchahal/FinancialAnomDetector/README.md

 Thanks and have fun

-The website is deployed at here:https://anomaly-detector-iykamobe5-arvchahals-projects.vercel.app/
+The website is no longer deployed

+To run this code locally clone the git hub repo and cd into frontend and run npm start